qurbat/blocked-hosts/README.md

 This repository contains a list of hostnames that are known to be blocked on ACT Fibernet's network.

 ## Methodology
 The censorship technique employed by ACT Fibernet seemingly poisons the DNS `A record` entry for each root domain present on their block list.
-The poisoned `A` record further appears to consistently point to a single, static IP address `49.205.171.200`.
-This knowledge is useful for enumerating a large set of hostnames in order to infer a proportionately comprehensive list of blocked hostnames.
+The poisoned `A` record further appears to consistently point to a static IP address (`49.205.171.200`) This knowledge becomes useful when enumerating a large set of hostnames for the purpose of inferring a proportionate list of blocked hosts.

 ```
 ...